-These institutions create many inventive things, one example seen recently that borders on sheer genius is two students who were creating soccer balls that absorb the energy put into the ball by being kicked around.
+These institutions create many inventive things.
+One example is two students who were creating soccer balls that absorb the energy put into the ball by being kicked around.
 Then, the energy that the ball absorbed during the day is able to be turned into a light source that can be turned on and off at night.
-This kind of idea is the kind of idea that can be exported to poor countries all over the world and shine light on the entire country!!!
+This kind of idea is the kind of idea that can be exported to poor countries all over the world and shine light on the entire country!